Guía de viaje de Vietnam - Bandera de Vietnam

 Travelling to Vietnam on your own: Useful Tips for Vietnam

-In my case, I spent a month backpacking through Vietnam with a friend.
-We started in Ho Chi Minh City, went to visit the Mekong Delta and then went north up the coast all the way to Sapa.
+In my case, I spent a month traveling around Vietnam backpacking with a friend.
+We started in Ho Chi Minh City, went to visit the Mekong Delta and then headed north up the coast of Vietnam until we reached Sapa.

 It was a trip full of surprises, scares, some disappointments and many good memories.
-After this month of travel, here I leave you with what I learned from Vietnam and what you need to know before you go:
+Here I explain what I learned about Vietnam and what you need to know before going on a trip to this wonderful country.

 • You can change money at airports, in currency shops or take out money directly from cash machines (which is usually the cheapest way).